jessepav/lacygoill-wiki-backup/vim/mapping.md

 ##
 ## How to use a chord with the meta modifier in my mappings?

-If you use gVim,  you don't need anything special either, but  you need at least the patch [8.2.0851][3].
+If you use the  GUI, you don't need anything special, but you  need at least the patch [8.2.0851][3].

 If  you  use Vim  in  a  terminal  which  supports the  modifyOtherKeys  feature (typically xterm), again,  you don't need anything special.
 The feature should